diyaa59/diyaagrams.com/content/Pfsense/WireGuard-Pfsense-Policy-Based-Routing/WireGuard-Pfsense-policy-based-routing.md

 ![[Pfsense/WireGuard-Pfsense-Policy-Based-Routing/Attachments/Pasted image 20240420021305.png]]

-## Assign the WireGuard tunnel interface on Pfsense:
+## Assign The WireGuard Tunnel Interface on Pfsense:

 Create a tunnel interface on Pfsense: